Jobs

 POSITION SUMMARY

-The Supervisor, Event Operations is a full-time, hands-on supervisory position for the MacEwan Conference and Event Centre (MCEC).
-The primary function is to ensure that all clients receive top quality service and that all requirements for catering, and room set-ups are executed and presented in a professional manner.
+The MacEwan Conference and Event Centre is seeking a dynamic and detail-oriented individual for a full-time, fixed term contract Supervisor, Event Operation to cover a parental leave from early May through mid December.
+The primary function of this role is to ensure that all clients receive top quality service and that all requirements for food and beverage service are executed and presented in a professional manner.

 SALARY

-For this position, the hiring range is $47,000 to $53,000 and the offered salary will be negotiated based on a candidate’s relative experience.
+For this position, the hiring range is $47,000 to $53,000 and the offered salary will be pro-rated for the contract duration and negotiated based on a candidate’s relative experience.
 As a not-for-profit organization, it is extremely unlikely that we will be able to offer a successful candidate a salary outside of this range.

 KEY RESPONSIBILITIES

-• Plan, coordinate, and direct workflow of tasks to ensure all room set-ups and catering logistical requirements are met or exceeded for all catered functions, and events.
+• Plan, coordinate, and direct workflow of tasks to ensure all room food and beverage logistical requirements are met or exceeded for all events, meetings, and restaurant operations.

 • Coordinate the requirements of the on-campus delivery and catering program.

-• Ensure that the MCEC department meets operational compliance with relevant federal, provincial, municipal and university legal and policy requirements including but not limited to:
+• Ensure that the food and beverage department meets operational compliance with relevant internal, federal, provincial, municipal and university legal and policy requirements including health and fire safety, responsible alcohol service, food safety and MacEwan Conference and Event Centre delivery vehicle.

-• Provide summarized client feedback to the MCEC department with the goal of increasing the customer experience.
+• Provide summarized client feedback to the MacEwan Conference and Event Centre department with the goal of increasing the customer experience.

 • Review and update all processes, procedures, and guidelines related to the operations area on an ongoing basis.

-• Assist with administrative tasks where necessary, and perform other duties as assigned by the Manager, Event Operations.
+• Assist with administrative tasks where necessary, and perform other duties as assigned by the Manager, Food and Beverage Operations.

 QUALIFICATIONS